idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 But sometimes an interactive video where a person is saying: "Oh I'm clicking here and I'm doing this" ...
-And then we're like "Oh of course, the thing we've been talking about for the last few hours" in a real time chat or asynchronous forum suddenly becomes transparent.
+And then we're like "Oh of course, the thing we've been talking about for the last few hours" in a real-time chat or asynchronous forum suddenly becomes transparent.
 So in summary all of these different tools have a valuable role to play, and the trick is to learn when to use which.
 Where we want to be is a place in which we are choosing the best tool for the job, i.e.